TosbackCgusBridge-Bot/CGUs-versions/Booking/Privacy Policy.md

 Children

 The services offered by Booking.com are not directed at children under the age of 18.
 The use of any of our services is only allowed with the valid consent of a parent or a guardian.
-When we receive information from a child under the age of 18, we reserve the right to delete it.
+If we receive information from a child under the age of 18, we reserve the right to delete it.

 Contact

-How can you control the personal information you have given to Booking.com?
+How can you control the personal data you have given to Booking.com?

 You always have the right to review the personal information we keep about you.
 You can request an overview of your personal data by emailing us at customer.service@booking.com.
 Please write "Request personal information" in the subject line of your email and include a copy of your identity card to help us prevent unauthorized individuals from accessing your personal data.

 If the personal information we have for you is incorrect, we will update it at your request.
 You can also ask us to remove your personal data from our customer database by sending an email to customer.service@booking.com with “Request for removal of personal information” in the subject line.
 However, we may need to retain certain information, for example, for legal or administrative purposes, such as record keeping or to detect fraudulent activities.
 You can delete your user account at any time by signing into your account on the Booking.com website and choosing to remove your account.

-Who is responsible for the processing of personal information on the Booking.com website and apps?
+Who is responsible for the processing of personal data on the Booking.com website and apps?

-Booking.com B.V. controls the processing of personal information on its websites and mobile apps.
+Booking.com B.V. controls the processing of personal data on its websites and mobile apps.
 Booking.com B.V. is a private limited liability company, incorporated under the laws of the Netherlands and has its offices at Herengracht 597, 1017 CE Amsterdam, the Netherlands.
 The Dutch Data Protection Authority Notification number is 1288246.
 If you have any suggestions or comments about this privacy notice, please send an email to customer.service@booking.com.

 _Last updated, February 2014_